RESTEDClient/RESTED/README.md

  - [Extension Auto-Installer](https://palant.de/2012/01/13/extension-auto-installer).
 Not neccecary, but highly reccomended

 Once these formalities are in order, you can start developing.

 If you use the Extension Auto-Installer, clone this project and run `jpm watchpost --post-url http://localhost:8888` in the root folder.
 The extension will then be reinstalled every time you save a file, without you having to do a thing.

 If you don't use Extension Auto-Installer, you need to do what the extension does for you manually every time you save.
-That is, `jpm xpi && firefox rested@restedclient-0.1.1.xpi`.
+That is, `jpm xpi && firefox rested@restedclient-0.1.2.xpi`.

+**Please develop on the next branch.**
+This makes it easier forfor me to merge and prepare releases in the future.
+Thanks for the interest!